microcipcip/cookie-universal/packages/cookie-universal/README.md

 - `opts` (object): Same as the [cookie node module](https://github.com/jshttp/cookie).
   - `path` (string): Specifies the value for the Path Set-Cookie attribute.
 By default, the path is considered the "default path".
   - `expires` (date): Specifies the Date object to be the value for the Expires Set-Cookie attribute.
-  - `maxAge` (number): Specifies the number (in milliseconds) to be the value for the Max-Age Set-Cookie attribute.
+  - `maxAge` (number): Specifies the number (in seconds) to be the value for the Max-Age Set-Cookie attribute.
   - `httpOnly` (boolean): Specifies the boolean value for the [HttpOnly Set-Cookie attribute][rfc-6265-5.2.6].
   - `domain` (string): specifies the value for the Domain Set-Cookie attribute.
   - `encode` (function): Specifies a function that will be used to encode a cookie's value.